amandabacon/ROOT/README.md

 ### dichroic_dark_box/
 ----------------------
 plot_wavelengths.py
 -Dichroic filter characterization tests.
-Contains a hard-coded method for graphing percent reflectance, transmittance, and sum at various incidence angles and LEDs.
+Hard-coded method for graphing percent reflectance, transmittance, and sum at various incidence angles and LEDs.
 This is a heat map version.

 refl_graph.cpp
 -Dichroic filter characterization tests.
-Contains a hard-coded method for graphing percent reflectance at various incidence angles and LEDs.
+Hard-coded method for graphing percent reflectance at various incidence angles and LEDs.

 sum_graph.cpp
 -Dichroic filter characterization tests.
-Contains a hard-coded method for graphing the sum of percent transmittance and reflectance at various incidence angles and LEDs.
+Hard-coded method for graphing the sum of percent transmittance and reflectance at various incidence angles and LEDs.

 trans_graph.cpp
 -Dichroic filter characterization tests.
-Contains a hard-coded method for graphing percent transmittance at various incidence angles and LEDs.
+Hard-coded method for graphing percent transmittance at various incidence angles and LEDs.

 ### spectrometer/
 -----------------